chuang9/YoRPG_TiffanyMakesBadPuns/README.md

 * Fixed the random values of the stats/instance variables.
 * added section in the driver file for special attacks
 * special attack takes in the string of a number
+* changed attack in case of negative numbers.

 ## How To Play
 1. After compiling and running YoRPG, answer the questions displayed in the terminal.
 These questions might include: